NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

 ### User Stories/Tasks
 Information Gathering and Data Collection:
  - User Story: As a data analyst/developer, I can gather all relevant data about cherry leaves, including images of both healthy and powdery mildew leaves, so that I can use this dataset for analysis and model training.
-    - Task: Gather and download quality images from Kaggle, label and organize them, and document the process.
+    - Task: Gather and download quality images from Kaggle, label and organise them, and document the process.

 Data Visualization, Cleaning, and Preparation:
- - User Story: As a data analyst/developer, I can clean the images collected in the dataset by removing or correcting errors, duplicates or irrelevant images so that I can have a good high quality dataset that imporves the perfomance of the model.
+ - User Story: As a data analyst/developer, I can clean the images collected in the dataset by removing or correcting errors, duplicates or irrelevant images so that I can have a good high quality dataset that improves the performance of the model.
  - User Story: As a data analyst/developer, I need to prepare the dataset for the model training process so that I can make sure it is in the correct format and structure for the best results.
  - User Story: As a data analyst/developer, I need to visualise the data so that I can visually understand the dataset.
-     - Task: Check the dataset for non-image files & reomove, correct any labels and remove duplicates.
+     - Task: Check the dataset for non-image files & remove, correct any labels and remove duplicates.
      - Task: Remove excess images (50%), create sub-folders (train, test & validation) and split the data into relevant folders with the correct ratios.
      - Task: Plot the class distribution and display and save sample & average images, create an image montage on the two labels.